thruston/python-tablinum/README.md

 can't assign to it directly.
 Instead you should use one of the two data parsing methods to insert data, or `append`, or `insert`.

+### Parsing methods

-### `parse_lol(list_of_iterables, append=False, filler='')`
+- `parse_lol(list_of_iterables, append=False, filler='')`

     Parse a list of iterables into your table instance.
 By default this will replace any existing values in the instance but if you add `append=True` the new values will be appended (or rather the old values will not be cleared first).

     Note that you can use lists or tuples or strings as the "rows" in the list of iterables.
     The "rows" can vary in length, and short ones will be expanded using the optional filler string, so that they are all the same length.
 The default filler is an empty string so quite often you will not notice this expansion.

     After this expansion each row in the list of iterables is passed to the `append` method.

-### `parse_lines(lines_thing, splitter=re.compile(r'\s\s+'), splits=0, append=False)`
+- `parse_lines(lines_thing, splitter=re.compile(r'\s\s+'), splits=0, append=False)`

     Parse a list of plain text lines into your table instance.
 Each line will be split up using the compiled regular expression passed as the `splitter` argument.
 The default pattern is two or more blanks.
 The `splits` argument controls how many splits you want.
 The append argument behaves the same as for `parse_lol`.
 If it is false (default) then any data in the table instance will be cleared first.

     This method will recognise rules (any line consisting of only "---" chars), blanks, and comments (lines with leading '#').

 ### List like methods

 You can use some of the regular list syntax with a Table instance.
 So after

-    t = tabulate.Table()
+    t = tablinum.Table()
     t.parse_lol(list_of_iterables)

 you can get the number of rows with `len(t)`, and you can get the first row with `t[0]`